Why update to Microsoft identity platform (v2.0)?

 login-west.contoso.com as redirect URLs, you must add those redirect URLs in the following order:

-You can add the latter two because they are subdomains of the first redirect URL, contoso.com.
-This limitation will be removed in an upcoming release.
+You can add the latter two because they're subdomains of the first redirect URL, contoso.com.

-Also note, you can have only 20 reply URLs for a particular application - this limit applies across all app types that the registration supports (SPA, native client, web app, and service).
+You can have only 20 reply URLs for a particular application - this limit applies across all app types that the registration supports (single-page application (SPA), native client, web app, and service).

 To learn how to register an app for use with Microsoft identity platform, see Register an app using the new App registrations experience.